 2019 MidAmerica Regional Assembly

-The 2019 MidAmerica Regional Assembly is coming sooner than you think!
-This year, our RA will be held in St. Louis, Missouri, at the Marriott St Louis Airport Hotel, April 5-7, 2019.
+The 2019 MidAmerica Regional Assembly will be held in St. Louis, Missouri, at the Marriott St. Louis Airport Hotel, April 5-7.

 The theme is “Intersectionalities.”
 Presentations and workshops will explore identities we encounter and embody, the challenges of social inequality, and tools and skills we need in order to work more effectively with one another, as well as the general “nuts and bolts” of congregational life, such as leadership, stewardship, membership, and religious education.
 Our Keynote Presenter will be UUA President, Rev. Susan Frederick Gray.
 Join us to explore, share, and worship with fellow Unitarian Universalists.